jmrog/class-autobind-decorator/README.md

 # class-autobind-decorator

-A small, customizable, framework-agnostic, ES5-compatible "class"-level
-decorator for automatically binding "class" methods -- i.e., methods on a constructor's `prototype` object -- to instances, so that `this` refers to the relevant instance within those methods.
+A small, customizable, framework-agnostic, ES5-compatible class-level decorator for automatically binding "class" methods -- i.e., methods on a constructor's `prototype` object -- to instances, so that `this` refers to the relevant instance within those methods.